-When you're working on a rational project, using rational methods to try to rationally come up with a clever idea, this is the best time to start thinking irrationally!
-Some call it "Thinking outside the box".
-Others call it "Coloring outside the lines."
-I call it absolutely essential if you ever hope to create an original idea that has yet to see the light of day.
+When you're working on a rational project, using rational methods to try to rationally come up with a clever idea - it's actually the best time to start thinking irrationally!
+Some call it "Thinking Outside the Box".
+Others call it "Coloring Outside the Lines."
+I call it "Absolutely Essential" if you ever hope to create an original idea that has yet to see the light of day.